Northwest Indiana Elder Wandering And Elopement Attorney

 Take action by calling 219-733-8633 for a free, confidential consultation.

 What Is The Difference Between Wandering And Elopement?

 Some people use these terms interchangeably.
 Nursing home residents who elope from a building and nursing home residents who wander often have different motives.

 - When wandering, residents do not have a specific destination in mind and may be unaware of their surroundings or personal safety.

 - When eloping, residents believe they must go or do something outside the building.
 Such motives make them more likely to attempt to leave on a frequent basis.

 Get Started On Your Case Today

 Nursing home employees should be aware of a patient’s likelihood to elope or wander based on their unique care plan.
-When employees fail to diligently watch over individuals prone to wandering and the resident becomes hurt, the nursing home can be held liable for an employee’s negligence.
-A Northwest Indiana nursing home negligence lawyer from Theodoros & Rooth, P.C. can help you determine whether the actions of the nursing home professionals constitute neglect on their part.
+When a nursing home employee fails to diligently watch over the patient prone to wandering and the patient gets hurt, the nursing home can be held liable for the employee’s negligence.
+A Northwest Indiana nursing home negligence lawyer from Theodoros & Rooth, P.C., can help you determine whether the actions of the nursing home professionals constitute neglect on their part.